omeka/omeka-s-developer/docs/reference/configuration.md

-# Configuration
+# Configuration Options

-The following configuration files contain options required to run Omeka S.

-- `application/config/module.config.php`: read-only default configurations (see below)
-- `application/config/navigation.config.php`: read-only navigation configuration (see [zend-navigation docs](https://docs.zendframework.com/zend-navigation/pages/#mvc-pages))
-- `application/config/routes.config.php`: read-only routing configuration (see [zend-mvc docs](http://zendframework.github.io/zend-mvc/routing/))

-See [Configuration Key Concepts](../key_concepts/config.md) for an overview of configuration and the use of `local.config.php` to customize the options for your installation.
-Here's a list of configuration options available in `application/config/module.config.php`:
+See [Configuration Key Concepts](../key_concepts/config.md) for a general configuration overview and how to use `/config/local.config.php` to customize your installation's configuration.

+The following configuration options are available (more may be added by modules):

 ## Api Adapters